Central America Facts

 22. Biodiversity: Costa Rica is a megadiverse country and has the highest biodiversity of the Central American countries with over 13,000 species and especially high numbers of Amphibian and reptile species.

 23. However, Belize is the country in the region with the most well protected natural territory as about 40% of the country have official protected status.
-The Belize Barrier Reef is one of the most diverse ecosystems in the world.
+The Belize Barrier Reef is one of the most diverse ecosystems in the world and the second largest barrier reef in the world.

 Central America Facts | Economy